matuteiglesias/journal/content/Dev/2024-06-23_Implemented_Bootstrap_and_Simulation_Functions_for.md

 **🕒 21:20–23:05**
 **🏷️ Labels**: Python, Data Analysis, Bootstrap, Simulation, Statistics
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The goal of this session was to implement and refine various statistical methods and functions for data analysis, focusing on bootstrap sampling, covariance computation, and simulation techniques in [[Python]].
+The goal of this session was to implement and refine various statistical methods and functions for [[data analysis]], focusing on bootstrap sampling, covariance computation, and simulation techniques in [[Python]].

 ### Key Activities
 - **Bootstrap Analysis and Covariance Computation**: Executed methods for variance analysis using bootstrap techniques, including saving results and computing covariance.